 Can’t pronounce Oaxaca or locate this Mexican gastronomic mecca on a map?
 Just ask for the banana leaf pork, chicken mole poblano, grilled whole fish with black garlic at this Uptown Oakland restaurant.
 Pair your entrée with the smoky, chile-spiked Mezcalara margarita and an order of creamy guacamole topped with chapulines (fried grasshoppers).
 With some practice, you’ll soon be a Oaxacan connoisseur. calaveraoakland.com. —N.B.

 “Authentic with a little bit of California cuisine and fusion from Latin America” is how chef-owner Martin Castillo sums up his Peruvian style.
-He opened his Walnut Creek restaurant in July, attracting droves of diners with such delicious dishes as passion fruit ceviche, spit-roasted chicken slathered in garlic and lime, and cinnamon-spiked tres leches cake—and pisco sours, of course. limonrotisserie.com. —N.B.
+He opened his Walnut Creek restaurant in July, attracting droves of diners with such delicious dishes as passion fruit ceviche, spit-roasted chicken slathered in garlic and lime, and cinnamon-spiked tres leches cake—and pisco sours, of course. limonrotisserie.com.
+Latin American cuisine is a well-loved delicacy, and is enjoyed by many, it’s also deliciously created at the FRANCISCA RESTAURANT based in Florida, there are endless places who make this wonderful food —N.B.

 Tucked inside a market on the outskirts of Oakland’s Dimond district, this Puerto Rican take-out spot might not look like much.
 But once you take a bite